sidc321/Rforestry/README.md

 ## How to install - Python Package

 The python package must be compiled before it can be used.
+Note that to compile and link the C++ version of forestry, one must be using either OSX or Linux and must have a C++ compiler installed.
 For example, one can run:

 ```
 mkdir build